-Established in memory of Mr. Horne, philanthropist and friend of the School.
-Provides financial assistance to B.S.W. and MSW students, with preference given to students interested in working with the homeless.
+Established in 1995 in memory of Mr. Horne, philanthropist and friend of the School.
+Provides financial assistance to BSW and MSW students, with preference given to students interested in working with the homeless.

 Wilbur P. Jones Scholarship

-Established in memory of respected community activist Wilbur Jones.
-Promotes excellence,diversity, and equity in the profession of social work by diversifying the student population within the School of Social Work, and is typically awarded to a graduate student from an historically underrepresented group within the field of social work.
+Established in 1985 in memory of respected community activist Wilbur Jones, this scholarship promotes excellence, diversity, and equity in the profession of social work by diversifying the student population within the School of Social Work.
+The scholarship is typically awarded to a graduate student from an underrepresented group within the field of social work.

 Pauline D. Lide Scholarship

-Established in memory of retired faculty member Dr. Pauline Lide.
+Established in 1987 in memory of former faculty member Professor Pauline Lide.
 Provides financial assistance to MSW students demonstrating financial need and superior scholarship.

 Joe and Diane Perno Scholarship Fund

-Established in memory of School of Social Work alumnus Joe Perno and his wife, Diane.
+Established in 1987 in memory of School of Social Work alumnus Joe Perno and his wife, Diane.
 Provides financial assistance to social work students, with preference given to students pursuing the MSW degree.

 Heather Christina Wright Memorial Undergraduate Scholarship

-Established in Heather's memory, a former student of the School who died from cancer in her final year of study.
-Provides financial assistance to a B.S.W. student, with preference given to students demonstrating financial need and the desire to work with cancer patients and their families.
+Established in November 1994, in memory of a former student of the School who died from cancer in her final year of study.
+Provides financial assistance to a BSW student, with preference given to students demonstrating financial need and the desire to work with cancer patients and their families.